spessasus/spessasynth_core/docs/extra/midi-implementation.md

 | 81        | General Purpose Controller 6 | 64          |
 | 83        | General Purpose Controller 8 | 64          |

+!!!
+TIP

+    Note that the reverb is set to 0 unlike the recommended 40 in the GM2 standard.
+    This is done to provide a clean output for any file that doesn't explicitly request reverb.

 ## Parameter Numbers

 ### Supported Registered Parameters